ClickSentinel/betbot/docs/QUICK_REFERENCE.md

 Per-session live messages & timers
 ---------------------------------
-When you start a session using `!openbet` or `!opensession`, the bot posts a dedicated live embed to the configured bet channel.
+When you start a session using `!openbet`, the bot posts a dedicated live embed to the configured bet channel.
 Each session has an independent timer (if enabled) and the live embed displays the precise remaining time for that session.